-- Small group cooperative learning to understand the importance of teamwork in an educational context and to demonstrate the use of group structures as appropriate to address teaching and learning goals - Some explicit teaching, including lectures, to demonstrate an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content.
+- Explicit teaching, including lectures, to demonstrate the use of a range of teaching strategies to foster interest and support learning. - A range of individual and group independent learning activities, to enable students to develop an understanding of students' different approaches to learning. - Small group cooperative learning to enable students to understand the importance of teamwork in an educational context and to demonstrate the use of group structures to address teaching and learning goals. - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice. - · Peer teaching in a simulated classroom setting.